midevictor/TASK_LIST/README.md

 My First project using Java Script
-This Project is a tasklist project thta helps users round the world to organize their rspective project for better organization
+This Project is a tasklist project that helps users round the world to organize their respective project for better organization